sihoon197/OSS_project/README.md

 I take linear algebra class this semester.
 While I learning linear algebra, there are so many troublesome calculations are required.
 Therefore, I think I could use this chance to make my own matrix calcultor.

-I also utilize eigen library and source code will be uploaded soon.
+I also utilize eigen library.
 Eigen is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.

 # What does this project do?